 Steve Rico has competed in the Open division at more pro Worlds than any other disc golfer in history (25).
 Another record he holds – likely a little begrudgingly – is the most top 10 showings with no world title among them (14).
 As you can see in the table of champions and runners-up from earlier, he's also had just one second-place showing (2001).

-- Matt Orum tied with McBeth and ahead of Wysocki in top 10 finishes.
+- Matt Orum ahead of McBeth and Wysocki in top 10 finishes.

 We'll Keep You Posted